DIY Pancake Mix Recipe for Camping (Vegan option)

 All Amazon links in this post are affiliate links.
 I get commissions for purchases made through links in this post and that helps me bring you fun ideas.
 See my disclosure policy for more info.

-To create this pancake mix, we used regular pastry flour but we wanted some crunch, so we added coarse cornmeal too (I always use Bob’s Red Mill Cornmeal Coarse as it’s the perfect grind and I use it in many other recipes).
-With almond flour for natural goodness, we designed a recipe that’s much healthier than regular pancake mixes and on the sweet side without sugar or sweeteners.
-The best part, though, came when we cooked our pancakes in fruity olive oil, instead of regular oil or butter.
+To create this pancake mix, I used regular pastry flour but we wanted some crunch, so we added coarse cornmeal too (I always use Bob’s Red Mill Cornmeal Coarse as it’s the perfect grind and I use it in many other recipes).
+With almond flour for natural goodness, I designed a recipe that’s much healthier than regular pancake mixes and on the sweet side without sugar or sweeteners.
+The best part, though, came when I cooked the pancakes in fruity olive oil, instead of regular oil or butter.
 We love olive oil for its health benefits as well as its taste and in this recipe, we tasted only its sweetness and none of the bitterness.
 Right out of the pan, the pancakes are deliciously crispy outside and melting inside.

 Field Test | Using the Camping Pancake Mix Outdoors